“Something extraordinary happened in class today.” I moved a stack of books aside to make room for the Gemara we were working on.

 “So it happened that as I ran my finger down the page, I eventually came to a single phrase, ‘kan met Rashi’.
 Black on white: ‘Here Rashi died.’
 I had been reading aloud and just stopped there.
 My havruta looked at me, and then down at the Gemara.
 At about the same time, you could hear the moment when the other pairs of students reached that point.
 Conversation just stopped.
 There was a moment when you could have heard a pin drop.
 A room full of people learning Talmud and suddenly it all went silent!”

-“But Rashi lived ten centuries ago,” said Pixel.
+“But Rashi lived…a long time ago.”
+Time meant nothing to Pixel.
 “Surely everyone was aware of that!”

 “Well yes.
 Rashi died in 1105.
 But you might say, the news hadn’t really reached us until now.
 It’s one thing to know a thing, it’s another thing to be there when it happened.
 And in a way, that’s what it was like.
 We were engaged in a page of Talmud…”